roikedem/date_recur/README.md

  * Provides a new field type that supports repeating dates via recurrence rules (RRule).
 For RRule compilation, [php-rrule][rlanvin-php-rrule] is used.
- * Provides an interactive widget featuring a dynamic repeat rule entry form.
-   Makes use of [rrule.js][rrule-js] which is included with the module.
  * Provides a simple formatter that can display the next occurrences and the repeat rule in human readable form.
 First start of human readable display with support for Drupal-based localization is there.
 Falls back to